SANKARAMOORTHY-DEVELOPER/uPay/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Testing Instructions

+1. **Access Customer Side Application**: Open the following link in your web browser: [Customer Payment Application](https://upay-customer-sui.vercel.app/).

+2. **Access Merchant Side Application**: Open the following link in your web browser: [Merchant Payment Application](https://upay-merchant-sui.vercel.app/).

+3. **Connect Your SUI Wallet**: To interact with the application on the SUI Testnet, you'll need to connect your SUI wallet.
+Make sure you have SUI wallet is installed and set up in your browser.

+3. **Create Payment QR Code**: In the merchant side application, click on the "Register as Merchant" button, payment ID, token of choice and amount to receive.
+After entering the values share/show the QR code to the customer to receive the payment.

+4. **Make Payments**: In the customer side application, login and scan the merchant side application QR code.
+Make the payment in any crypto token/coin of your choice (Currently, the only supported coin is SUI).

+**Note:** Please ensure that you're using the application on the SUI Testnet and have the SUI wallet connected for testing.